Jacob-Barhak/FairTournament/README.md

 Fair Tournament
 ===============
-This project is currently under construction yet is already working to some degree.
-Feel free to clone and contribute.
+This project demonstrates the use of Evolutionary Computation for a tournament planning optimization problem with a large solution space.

 This system attempts to create a fair tournament with M teams with N1,N2..Nm players in each team.

-We want to determine who is the best player by running at most MaxRounds rounds with all games plated in parallel and rotating teams.
+We want to determine who is the best player by running at most MaxRounds rounds with all games played in parallel and rotating teams.

 We want:
  1. Each player to play with all other players, i.e. be on the same team with them.